Raymond-Cox/react-boilerplate/README.md

 # react-boilerplate

-A template to start React projects from using Parcel as the bundler.
+A template to start React projects using Parcel as the bundler.

 ## Toolchains